ThomasMBury/personal-website-hugo/content/home/experience.md

     location: Montréal, Québec
     date_start: '2020-01-31'
     description: |2-
-        - Recipient of the FRQNT Postdoctoral Research Scholarship.
+        - Pre-processed ECG data from 12,241 patients from 6 different medical institutions using cloud resources in work partnered with cardiologists.
-        - Co-supervisor for 1 graduate and 2 undergraduate students.
+        - Implemented unsupervised machine learning (k-means) and dimension reduction techniques (UMAP, t-SNE, PCA) to deduce subtypes of ventricular arrhythmia.
-        - Employing unsupervised machine learning algorithms to reveal subtypes of ventricular arrhythmia.
+        - Developed interactive dashboards in Plotly Dash to screen ECG and other health-related data, hosted on Compute Canada Cloud.
-        - Constructing and analysing mathematical models for ventricular arrhythmia of diferent mechansims.
+        - Awarded a FRQNT Postdoctoral Research Scholarship ($45k per annum).
-        - Developing dashboards in Plotly Dash to screen ECG and other health-related data, hosted on Compute Canada Cloud.
+        - Supervised 1 graduate and 2 undergraduate students.
+Project trained a reinforcement learning agent in Tensorflow to generate an arrhythmia with minimal stimulus.

   - title: Course Instructor
     company: Quantitative Life Sciences, McGill University